 1 2 3 4 5 6 7 8

-In the previous step, the command created several variable groups with the definition of the parameters that are used to deploy the platform.
+In Step 3, the command created several variable groups with the definition of the parameters that are used to deploy the platform.

-This last command will fill the parameters to finally deploy the solution.
-Many of them contain default values that can be overwritten.
+The command in this step will fill the parameters to finally deploy the solution.
+Many of them contain default values that can be overwritten later.

-You can see all the configurable parameters that can be passed to the command with
+You can see all the configurable parameters that can be passed to the command by typing

 sidra deploy settings --help.

-The bare minimum are the indicated by the following command template.
-Fill the necessary information and execute it.
+The minimum set of mandatory parameters are the indicated by the following command template.
+Fill in the necessary information and execute it:

 sidra deploy configure --deploymentOwnerName "<DEPLOYMENT_OWNER_NAME>" --deploymentOwnerEmail "<DEPLOYMENT_OWNER_EMAIL>" --infrastructureAlertEmail "<INFRASTRUCTURE_ALERT_EMAIL>" --companyName "<COMPANY_NAME>" --sidraAdminSubject "<SIDRA_ADMIN_SUBJECT>" --subscriptionId "<SUBSCRIPTION_ID>" --coreKeyVaultName "<CORE_KEY_VAULT_NAME>" --developmentTeam "<DEVELOPMENT_TEAM>" --resourceGroupName "<RESOURCE_GROUP_NAME>" --defaultDSUResourceGroupName "<DEFAULT_DSU_RESOURCE_GROUP_NAME>" --resourceNamePrefix "<RESOURCE_NAME_PREFIX>" --resourceNameMiddle "<RESOURCE_NAME_MIDDLE>" --installationSize "<INSTALLATION_SIZE>"